vpavlenko/study-music/README.md

 I post updates and other rant on music theory on [Telegram](https://t.me/keetezh) (in Russian)

-Do you know how to enroll in a music theory program after a computer science BSc and two years of jazz college?
+Do you know how to enroll in a music theory program (master's/PhD) after a computer science BSc and two years of jazz college ([linkedin](https://www.linkedin.com/in/vitaly-pavlenko-9729bb76/))?
 Please, let me know: cxielamiko@gmail.com, [t.me/vitalypavlenko](https://t.me/vitalypavlenko) (asking for myself)

 I'm always happy to chat about visualisation-aided music education and research popularisation